 However, the Netgear Nighthawk AC1900 is bulky.
 If you plug it straight into your laptop or desktop, it will take up a considerable amount of space, and if it’s surrounded by tons of other ports being used, we predict it won’t fit at all.
 Thankfully, the package comes with a USB 3.0 cable and magnetic cradle (the Amazon version (opens in new tab) comes with this).
 This allows you to connect the USB Wi-Fi adapter through a wire and ensures the giant thing isn’t taking up precious port space.

 It also comes with a two-year warranty, which should be more than enough time to test if it’s defective.
 And with the WPS button, establishing a connection is fast and easy.
+This device worked excellently in providing wireless internet to one of my desktops that lacked an internet card.
 The adapter supports Windows XP, 7, 8, and 10.
 However, the Amazon page shows that it only supports macOS 10.12 to 10.8.
 After checking TP-Link’s website, it seems drivers for macOS Catalina and Big Sur are not available.

 The TP-Link Archer T4U Plus is the best USB Wi-Fi Adapter for those on a tight budget.
 It’s only $29.99, and although it doesn’t possess as many premium features as more expensive alternatives, it’s more than satisfactory for those looking for a decent adapter without breaking the bank.
 It can manage 400Mpbs on 2.4GHz and 867Mbps on 5GHz, making it noticeably slower than the first two entries on this list.